jacobscorner/RoomWatcher/README.md

 - Do we need door grouping ? set of doors for a particular floor or area etc.
 - Alerting to target group incase of certain events, actions (sms, call etc).
 - Analytics of certain events, state changes. eg. How many times a specific door has been opened, such stuffs.
-- if we have user supportm, should we add role based access and authorization level for doors, door groups, enclosures.
-Eg below:
-    * door can be added and removed by admin.
-    * door can be locked/unlocked by security.
-    * door can be opened/closed by employees.
 - UX improvements.

 ## Things to expand